ptriska/prepare_nextstrain/README.md

 ## This script combines sequences and metadata from a local database with GISAID data to produce input files for Nextstrain pipeline
+To speed up querying of sequences in GISAID fasta file, sequences are stored in form SeqIO.index_db database.

 ## Input files:
 + sequences.fq.gz from GISAID bulk download